Lsh0x/gakushu/arch.md

 ## Tips

 ### Pacman hooks
-Let create a trace of installed package.
+Let create a backup of installed package with the date.
-Can be useful for restauration of the system.
 The following command give you the installed packages on you system.
 ```
 pacman -Qqe
 ```
 Pacman allow you to create hooks related to its own use.
-Pacman read from `/etc/pacman.d/hooks the .hook
+Pacman read from `/etc/pacman.d/hooks the .hook`

 For example we can create a hooks to generate the installed program after each packet installation.
-It will create a file with the date in the /var/pkgs directory like `2020-11-20_19:21:50-current-pkgs.txt` And copy it to `/var/pkgs/prev/2020-11-20_19:21:50-pkgs.txt`
+It will create a file with the date in the /var/pkgs directory like `2020-11-20_19:21:50-current-pkgs.txt` And copy it to `/var/pkgs/prev/2020-11-20_19:21:50-pkgs.txt` allowing to keep trace on time.

 ```
 # For the hooks file